John R. Cummings ES History

 Closed: 2015

-Cummings Elementary School opened its doors in August 1990, in the north housing area of Misawa, Japan.
+John R. Cummings Elementary School opened its doors in August 1990, in the north housing area of Misawa, Japan.
 Misawa is located on the northern tip of the island of Honshu.
 The school served the Navy, Marines, Army, and Air Force dependents in the housing area, and it had three bus routes.
+Cummings Elementary School was the most northern DoDEA school in Japan at the time.

 A news article in the Stars and Strips reported on the school’s news network, Cummings News Broadcast Channel.
 The news show was believed to be the only live news broadcast, at the primary level, using an analog feed in DoDDS in Japan, if not the entire Pacific.
 During the broadcast, sixth-grade staff delivered information vital to the young students such as the lunch menu, daily weather, school announcements, and which students have birthdays or are moving.
 Many days the broadcast is enlivened with science trivia, Japanese culture tidbits, book reviews, and more to fill up the ten minutes of airtime.
 The program was started in 2001 by sixth grade teacher Leesa Rompre and, later, was overseen by Jim Moody, the school’s educational technologist.